-The Transportation Asset Management Plan (TAMP) is an essential management tool which bring together all related business processes and stakeholders, internal and external, to achieve a common understanding and commitment to improve performance
+INDOT is responsible for managing the state’s transportation assets, including bridges and roads.
+The Transportation Asset Management Plan (TAMP) is an essential 10-year management tool that brings together all related business processes, as well as internal and external stakeholders, to achieve a common understanding and commitment to improve the state’s bridge and pavement performance on designated national highway system routes.

-According to the FHWA, it is a tactical-level document which focuses its analysis, options development, programs, delivery mechanisms, and reporting mechanisms on ensuring that strategic objectives are achieved.
+According to the Federal Highway Administration (FHWA), the TAMP is a tactical-level document which focuses its analysis, options development, programs, delivery mechanisms, and reporting mechanisms on ensuring that strategic objectives are achieved.

 The TAMP must be risk-based and should contain the following elements:

-- A summary listing of the pavement and bridge assets and conditions on the (NHS)
+- A summary listing of the pavement and bridge assets and conditions on the National Highway System (NHS)

 - Asset management objectives and measures